MultiSafepay/docs/content/payments/checkout/payment-components/multiple/multiple-3.md

 In the `gateway_info` object, you receive the bank account details for the customer to wire the funds to.

-Then render the account details in the interface for the customer with clear instructions.
+Render the account details in the interface for the customer with clear instructions.
 (MultiSafepay also emails these details to the customer.)

 **Example gateway_info object**
 ```